-‘Power Rangers’ Actor Given Six Year Sentence For Killing Roommate With A Sword
+‘Power Rangers’ Actor Given Six-Year Sentence For Killing Roommate With A Sword

 — nickson (@nikki_principe) March 28, 2017

-The Power Rangers have been iconic for children since their inception more than twenty years ago.
+The Power Rangers have been iconic for children since their inception more than 20 years ago.
 Medina’s involvement with the franchise makes up the bulk of his career.
-For Medina to be charged and sentenced for murder is the exact opposite kind of behavior that both children and adults would expect from someone who played the role of a hero.
+For Medina to be charged and sentenced for murder is the opposite kind of behavior that both children and adults would expect from someone who played the role of a hero.

 Medina specifically played the Red Power Ranger, the leader of the Power Rangers who channeled the power of a lion throughout the series.
 Medina was the star of the show until it ended a year later.
 His acting career didn’t expand much beyond TV cameos and independent film casting.